Penn State President Eric Barron has named the members of the screening committee that will help him find the university’s next athletic director.

-Barron previously announced that the search committee would be led by senior vice president for finance and business David Gray, but Penn State’s president announced Thursday a number of others who will serve:• Linda Caldwell, Penn State’s faculty athletics representative to the NCAA and distinguished professor of recreation, park and tourism management and of human development and family studies;
+Barron previously announced that the search committee would be led by senior vice president for finance and business David Gray, but Penn State’s president announced Thursday a number of others who will serve:

 The university said in a statement that the committee will begin reviewing applications and nominations immediately and will continue until the position is filled.

 Penn State didn’t provide a timeline in the statement, but it said that, for best consideration, applicants are encouraged to submit a letter of application by July 18.

 Barron, in a previous interview with the Centre Daily Times, laid out some qualities he wants to see in candidates for the job.